securepractice/mailrisk-sentinel-connector/README.md

 3. Open VS Code.
 Choose File in the main menu and select Open Folder and select the top level folder from extracted files..

 4. Choose the Azure icon in the Activity bar, then in the Azure: Functions area, choose the Deploy to function app button.
-If you aren't already signed in, choose the Azure icon in the Activity bar, then in the Azure: Functions area, choose Sign in to Azure If you're already signed in, go to the next step.
+If you aren't already signed in, choose the Azure icon in the Activity bar.
+Then, in the Azure: Functions area, choose Sign in to Azure If you're already signed in, go to the next step.

 5. Provide the following information at the prompts:
   - Select folder: Choose a folder from your workspace or browse to one that contains your function app.
   - Select Subscription: Choose the subscription to use.
-  - Select Create new Function App in Azure (Don't choose the Advanced option)
+  - Select Create new Function App in Azure (do not choose the Advanced option)
   - Enter a globally unique name for the function app: Type a name that is valid in a URL path.
 The name you type is validated to make sure that it's unique in Azure Functions.
   - Select a runtime: Choose Python 3.8.
   - Select a location for new resources.
-For better performance and lower costs choose the same region where Microsoft Sentinel is located.
+We recommend choosing the same region where Microsoft Sentinel is located.

 6. Deployment will begin.
 A notification is displayed after your function app is created and the deployment package is applied.